 Skip to main content

 Runwita is local-first.
 Everything works without external integrations.
-But two connections, one for tasks and one for transcripts, are useful enough that they’re built in.
+But two connections, one for tasks and one for an external notes folder, are useful enough that they’re built in.

 TickTick (two-way action sync)